 Step-By-Step Study Guide to Hanbali Fiqh

-Learning in stages (bi tadarruj) can be gleaned from the following words of the Prophet, peace be upon him: inna hadha’l-dina matin fa awghilu fihi bi rifq - “Indeed this religion is strong, so go through it gently.”
+Learning in stages/step-by-step (bi tadarruj) can be gleaned from the following words of the Prophet, peace be on him: inna hadha’l-dina matin fa awghilu fihi bi rifq – ‘Verily this religion is strong, so go through it gently.’
 [Ahmad, Musnad, 3:199]

-The received wisdom here comes in the form of this axiom: man rama’l-‘ilma jumlatan dhahaba ‘anhu jumlatan - ‘Whoever acquires knowledge all at once, shall lose it all at once.’
-Again, in a similar vein: izdihamu’l-‘ilm fi’l-sami‘ madallatu’l-fahm - ‘Cramming knowledge into the hearing, causes understanding to be lost.’
+Received wisdom here comes in the form of this remark: man rama al-‘ilma jumlatan dhahaba ‘anhu jumlatan – ‘Whoever acquires knowledge all at once, shall lose it all at once.’
+Also: izdihamu’l-‘ilm fi’l-sami‘ madallatu’l-fahm – ‘Cramming knowledge into the hearing, causes understanding to be lost.’

 For the serious mutafaqqih or “student of fiqh,” Ibn Qudamah (d.620H/1223CE), one of the most highly celebrated jurists in the Hanbali madhhab, penned a series of fiqh texts which would take the seeker from a beginner level, to an intermediate one, and finally to becoming an accomplished jurist or faqih.